 International Guidelines for the functioning of Madrid Protocol:

+These guidelines provide procedures that applicants have to adhere to while filing an international application with the trademark registry.
+It also prescribes guidelines to be followed by foreign applications while designating India in their International Application.
 The Guidelines have been categorized into two parts wherein Part A deals with the responsibilities of the Indian Trademarks Office as the Office of Origin and Part B deals with the Designated Contracting Party.
 These guidelines prescribe fees, procedures, and duration of filings.
+For more information on Trademark Madrid Application Filing, Madrid Filing, Provisional Refusal drop us an email.